There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 Babies and children are said to have greater water content compared to adults.
 Babies have 78% of water in their system when they are born and it drops to 65% at age one.

-Men have a greater percentage of water in their system compared to women and therefore these influence their water intake as well for instance it is generally recommended that to stay in track men should drink about 12.5 cups of fluid whilst women should drink 9 cups or more.
+Men have a greater percentage of water in their system compared to women and therefore these influence their water intake as well for instance it is generally recommended that to stay on track men should drink about 12.5 cups of fluid whilst women should drink 9 cups or more.

 How Much Water Should You Drink Per Day